How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 What About the Intellectual Property Regions Conquered by Islam?

 Another problem with the Golden Age narrative is that it presumes that none of the regions conquered by Muslims would have made progress over 500 years.
-That is, these civilizations would standstill unless the Muslims had conquered them.
+That is, these civilizations would remain unchanged unless the Muslims conquered them.
 However, it should go without saying that this is not true.
-This is a critical point that is ignored by the narrative of the Golden Age.
+This is a critical point that the narrative of the Golden Age ignores.

 Muslim societies had hundreds of years to make progress based on what they captured.
 However, considering the timescale, they did not make very much progress.
-They were obtaining diminishing returns from their investment in science, as their discoveries declined within seventy years after the expansion of the Caliphates and associated Muslim kingdoms stopped in 880.
+They were experiencing diminishing returns on their investment in science, as their discoveries declined within 70 years after the expansion of the Caliphates and associated Muslim kingdoms ended in 880.

 How Much Intellectual Property Was Destroyed or Discarded by Muslims During Their Conquests?